jesyspa/snakt-design/Design/class-hierarchies.md

 ### Fields/Properties Encoding

-Kotlin desugars the keywords `val` and `var` into getters and setters.
-Therefore, is reasonable to model them to access/modify the fields.
+Kotlin desugars the class fields declared with `val` and `var` (inside the constructor) into getters and setters.
+Therefore, is reasonable to model getters/setters to access/modify the fields.
 The property getters can be modelled as pure functions (when the getter is not [overridden][0], see the notes below the document).
 The example below re-use the definition of class `A` seen previously.

 ```viper